-When everything came back negative (alcohol, marihuana, opiates and amphetemins) the border guards lost interest in us, allowed me to take a photo of the drug test and decided that they didn’t need to pull everything out of the van.
-And I drove us onto the MS Finlandia for the 2.5 hour trip across the Gulf of Bothnia to Estonia.
+When everything came back negative (alcohol, marihuana, opiates and amphetamines) the border guards lost interest in us, allowed me to take a photo of the drug test and decided that they didn’t need to pull everything out of the van.
+And so I drove us onto the MS Finlandia for the 2.5 hour trip across the Gulf of Bothnia to Estonia.

 Beach huts on one of the islands as we leave Finland